My husband always seems to have a way of illustrating delayed gratification to our children, and it always sounds like a “back in my day” story.

 How can we get better at delayed gratification?

-Planning ahead for things, and being able to avoid something when the impulse strikes is a great tool for learning to be better at delayed gratification.
+Planning for things and being able to avoid something when the impulse strikes is a great tool for learning to be better at delayed gratification.

 Learning which behaviors lead to perceived rewards puts you back in control and will help with learning to delay gratification.